If you are in a rush the best float tube fins are Outcast Power Kick Fins

 Features to Look for in Float Tube Fins

 Flat Paddles: Some float fins have a flat surface.
 These fins tend to be more flexible than force fins.
-As you can see in this video, these fins tend to twist to the side and resist force if they do not have vents.
+As you can see in the above video, these fins tend to twist to the side and resist force if they do not have vents.

 V-shaped Fin: V-shaped, or force, fins feature an upward-curved blade with a V-shaped cut in the center.
 The design creates a jet of water that helps propel a tuber forward with minimal effort.
 These fins closely resemble the tails of fish and make for swift natural kicks.